7 Crore+ Customers

 Till now, we discussed the small, medium, and large scale manufacturers and the real estate sector; let’s now take a look at the impact of GST on businesses other than real estate-

 In a country as big as ours, logistics plays a key contribution to the economy.
-A well-organized and structured logistics industry can grow exponentially, especially under the Make in India banner.
+The reduction of GST on commercial goods vehicles (trucks, delivery vans) from 28% to 18% is a major boost, as it lowers the capital cost of vehicles and is expected to reduce freight rates.
+A well-organised and structured logistics industry can grow exponentially, especially under the Make in India banner.

 E-commerce has high growth potential.
 However, e-commerce companies shall have to bear with tax collected at source factor for GST.

 The pharma and healthcare sector shall have a positive impact on GST with its simplified tax structure.
+GST on many drugs and medicines has been reduced from 12% to 5% or Nil, and on diagnostic kits and reagents from 12% to 5%.
 It will also be availing a tax respite in lieu of making healthcare cheaper and accessible to people of all income groups.

 A drop in prices can be expected in the telecom sector, as costs like warehousing, logistics, etc., will reduce.

 Indian textile is one of the largest employers of skilled and unskilled labour.
-With the textile industry also making 10% of total exports in India, the numbers are likely to increase with the removal of customs duties.
+The GST rate on man-made fibres (MMF) has been reduced from 18% to 5%, and on MMF yarns from 12% to 5%.
+With the textile industry accounting for 10% of India's total exports, the numbers are likely to increase with the removal of customs duties.
 GST shall also affect the value of cotton, a material on which most small-scale textile industries depend.
 These are some of the impacts of GST on small traders.

 Agriculture is the biggest contributor to India's GDP, covering more than 16%.
+Key agricultural inputs like tractors, drip irrigation systems, and specified bio-pesticides have seen GST reduced to 5%.
 With the ease of logistics, transportation costs of agricultural produce will also go down.
 Thus, the impact of GST on wholesalers has been greatly positive.

 Under the previous taxation system, several taxes like excise, VAT, sales tax, road tax, motor vehicle tax, registration duty were applicable, which has now been replaced by GST.
+GST on small cars, two-wheelers (up to 350cc), and three-wheelers has been reduced from 28% to 18%.
 Automobile prices are likely to drop as the producers are saving more in the form of taxes now.

 GST has tremendously benefitted Indian startups with perks like a DIY compliance model, increased limits for registration, a free flow of goods and services and tax credit on purchases.
+The introduction of a uniform 5% GST on drones is a specific measure to support startups in this sector.
 It has also become easier for companies with a pan India presence to calculate taxes, especially if belonging to the e-commerce sector.
 Understand the impact of GST on small-scale industries if you are a part of this sector.

 Self-employment or freelancing is a young industry in our country, but filing for taxes has become easier as they fall under service providers with GST implementation.
+The reduction of GST on gyms and fitness centers from 18% to 5% directly benefits professionals and consumers in the wellness industry.
 Understanding the impact of GST on micro small and medium enterprises is important for such individuals.

 Entrepreneurs engaged in the hospitality sector should also check out the impacts of GST on the hospitality industry.